 1 1/2 c brown sugar (Organic is preferable, available at Costco, also at Trader Joe’s in an 1 1/2 lb bag.)

 1 c unsweetened coconut shredded flakes (This is available in Bob’s Red Mill packages at most grocery stores, where it is also frequently sold in bulk.)

 1 1/2 c powdered sugar (Organic can be found at Costco and Trader’s.)

 1/3 c fresh lemon juice (3 small/med lemons will be needed.)

 Preheat oven to 375 degrees.

 - Cream butter and 1/2 c brown sugar in a bowl; add 1 c flour, over which baking powder is sprinkled evenly; work together with a fork, until it becomes mealy, like pie crust.
-Pat this down firmly in the bottom of an ungreased 9” x 12” pan (this size pan is out-dated; you may substitute the equivalent in square inches, such as 2-8” x 8” pans; 2-9″ x 9″ pans, however, will be too large).
+Pat this down firmly in the bottom of an ungreased 9” x 12” pan (this size pan is out-dated; you may substitute the equivalent in square inches, or around 108″.
+2-8” x 8” pans will work; 2-9″ x 9″ pans, however, will be too large).
 Bake for 12 minutes; then, remove from oven; see photo above.